 You’ve now finished your Diploma, what are you doing next?

-I actually started Home Diva Designs, a small interior design company in 2017, two years before I started the course.
+I actually started Home Diva Designs, a small interior design company in 2017 (now Kad Design Studio), two years before I started the course.
 By this time I had already completed three major renovations of our family homes.

 The reason I decided to study interior design was to learn the professional skills so I could take up projects for clients, not just friends and family.
 I finished my course in 2019 and started hiring to help me grow the business which is more than just a passion.
 I have a team of an Architect, Interior Designer and a Site Engineer.

 Learning every aspect of interior design for the business can be tough and time consuming but hiring the correct talent can help you succeed as well.